afearbm/new-relic-plugins/citrix-netscaler/README.md

 }
 ```

 **Insights Configuration** - Blue Medora plugins support reporting events to New Relic Insights.
 In order to achieve this you need to supply your `insights_api_key` and `insights_account_id`.
-For more information on where to find these fields, [refer to the New Relic Insights documentation]
+You can find these fields in on [your New Relic API Keys page](https://rpm.newrelic.com/apikeys).
-(https://docs.newrelic.com/docs/insights/new-relic-insights/adding-querying-data/insert-custom-events-insights-api#register).
 Below are the fields needed to configure Insights access.

 `insights_api_key` - The api key associated with your Insights account.